yt-dlp/yt-dlp/README.md

                                      push {} /sdcard/Music/ && rm {}'
     --convert-subs FORMAT            Convert the subtitles to other format (currently supported: srt|ass|vtt|lrc)
+    --split-chapters                 Split video into multiple files based on internal chapters.
+The "chapter:" prefix
+                                     can be used with "--paths" and "--output" to set the output filename for the split files.
+See "OUTPUT TEMPLATE" for details
+    --no-split-chapters              Do not split video based on chapters (default)

 ## SponSkrub (SponsorBlock) Options:
 [SponSkrub](https://github.com/yt-dlp/SponSkrub) is a utility to